pgraft blog header

 GRANT EXECUTE ON FUNCTION pgraft_get_cluster_status TO pgraft_monitor;

-GRANT SELECT ON pgraft_get_nodes TO pgraft_monitor;
+GRANT EXECUTE ON FUNCTION pgraft_get_nodes TO pgraft_monitor;

 Production Deployment Best Practices